-Moodle provides a virtual learning environment.
+SEQTA provides a virtual learning environment.
 Used extensively across the College, it is a tool for communication and organisation and allows students to retrieve school files from any location with internet access.
-Every class at Merici College has a Moodle page, which is accessed through a student's Merici username and password.
-Moodle also enhances the Parent-Teacher-Student partnership in student education, so Moodle passwords are considered a 'family' password and students are expected to logon for their parents when required.
+Every class at Merici College has a SEQTA page, which is accessed through a student's Merici username and password.
+SEQTA also enhances the Parent-Teacher-Student partnership in student education.
+Parents are provided with login details and have access to all academic and pastoral learning.
+This access is provided through SEQTA Engage.
+Parents can access attendance, assessment and reporting information through SEQTA.
 Depending on the way that classes have been structured by the teacher, students will have access to:

-- subject-specific documents, for example assessment outlines, major work tasks and assignments - class notice board with message or internet links from the teacher - class calendar - electronic learning activities that enable students to submit work online - online discussion forums and journals - class email from the teacher.
+- subject-specific documents, for example assessment outlines, major work tasks and assignments

+- class notice board with message or internet links from the teacher

+- class calendar

+- electronic learning activities that enable students to submit work online

+- online discussion forums and journals

+- class email from the teacher

+- attendance information

+- semester and yearly academic reports